Fore-edge painting: Technique

+Other tools and supplies are recommended as well.
+A fore-edge painter should not dilute the edges of the paper with water.
+This can cause swelling of the paper creating wavy and uneven surfaces.
+A brush should be near dry when applying paint to the edge of the page.
+If the pages are not smooth, the painter must sand the fore-edge of the book to create a smooth edge for a good painting surface.
+To keep the pages fanned in place, a book press is necessary to hold the position.
+Gold gilding is generally applied after the watercolor painting is completed.

 History

+The earliest fore-edge markings or "letterings" date as far back as the 10th century when books were generally stored horizontally with the fore-edge facing out.
+Books today are generally stored with the spine facing out and upright.
+When books were stored horizontally with the fore-edge facing out, the title, author, or other indicator were written on the fore-edge.
+As book design was standardized, the fore-edge of the book was stored inwards and the spine of the book was utilized as an indicator for title and author.

-The earliest fore-edge paintings date as far back as the 10th century; these earliest paintings were symbolic designs, which may have been used for identification purposes, rather than decoration.
-Early English fore-edge paintings, believed to date to the 14th century, presented heraldic designs in gold and other colors.
+Early examples of English fore-edge paintings are difficult to accurately date, but they presented heraldic designs in gold and other colors.
 The first known example of a disappearing fore-edge painting (a painting not visible when the book is closed) dates back to 1649, while the earliest signed and dated fore-edge painting dates to 1653: a family coat of arms painted on a 1651 Bible.

-A legend regarding how hidden fore-edge painting on books first began states that a duchess and friend of Charles II of England would often borrow his books, sometimes forgetting to return them.
-As a result, the king commissioned the court painter, Sir Peter Lely, and the court bookbinder, Samuel Mearne, to devise a secret method to identify his books.
-They worked out a plan to paint a hidden image on the edges.
-When the king visited the duchess, he spotted a familiar-looking book on a shelf.
-As he was leaving, he took the book from the shelf to reclaim.
-The duchess protested, but the king fanned out the pages of the book to reveal the royal coat of arms.

-Research by Cyril Davenport (1848 - 1941), former Superintendent of Bookbinding at the British Museum gives some credibility to the legend above, naming Samuel Mearne the mastermind behind the "mysterious" art of fore-edge painting during his service as the bookbinder for King Charles II from 1660 to 1683.
-Further research by Davenport turned up instances of these early fore-edge paintings having been signed by "an artist of the name of Fletcher" (no first name given).
+Research by Cyril Davenport (1848 - 1941), former Superintendent of Bookbinding at the British Museum names Samuel Mearne the creator of the art of fore-edge painting during his service as the bookbinder for King Charles II from 1660 to 1683.
+Davenport found instances of these early fore-edge paintings having been signed by "an artist of the name of Fletcher" (no first name given).
 Davenport reports a 1641 copy of Acts and Monuments bearing a fore-edge portrait of Charles II, signed by "Fletcher" as the earliest known example of the art.